Nevis, Lovely Nevis: A Day with the ‘Queen of the Caribbean’

 That feeling is enhanced by the eclectic, international flavor of the botanical park.
 Split into 5 distinct areas –orchid, cactus, tropical fruit, vine and herb gardens– the diverse plant species on display hail from countries as far as Brazil, Madagascar and Papua New Guinea.
 Manmade structures also evoke distant lands: A large greenhouse, modeled after the Palm House at Kew Gardens in England, houses the rainforest conservatory, which in itself shelters a blend of tropical plants and resident Amazonian green parrots, and a faux-Mayan temple with Olmec and other pre-Columbian motifs.

-Additionally, about two dozen stone statues of Asian origin are scattered throughout the gardens, including representations of Hindu deities like Ganesha, Lakshmi, Krishna, Shiva and Vishnu, as well as statues of Buddha, and temple pagoda and a pair of Foo dog-lions.
-Representing Buddhist and Hindi icons, the statues are laid out carefully so as to follow the principles of Indian Vastu Shastra and Chinese feng shui.
+Additionally, about two dozen stone statues of Asian origin are scattered throughout the gardens, including representations of Hindu deities like Ganesha, Lakshmi, Krishna, Shiva and Vishnu, as well as statues of Buddha, a temple pagoda and a pair of Foo dog-lions.
+Representing Buddhist and Hindu icons, the statues are laid out carefully so as to follow the principles of Indian Vastu Shastra and Chinese feng shui.
 Officially, as per the gardens’ brochure, the sculptures educate, empower and add culture to nature’s bounty for those visitors interested in yoga, meditation and Eastern spirituality.
 Without reading too much into their mystical meaning, I found the statues to blend seamlessly with the lush environs, their presence going a long way into reinforcing the peaceful and paradisiacal setting of the gardens.

 Yet for all the aforementioned international accents spread throughout the place, the centerpiece of the gardens celebrates the local West Indian heritage with an imposing, two-story Nevisian-style Great House.
 But there’s a global twist: it houses the Oasis in the Gardens Restaurant, specializing in authentic Thai cuisine.

 A sudden and vigorous yet brisk Caribbean rain serves as a powerful reminder of the Land of Beautiful Waters’ strong association with the precious resource, as we hurry back to our bus and on to the third and final stop on our tour.

 A window to the past